COUPON – Save 35% off any Bear mattress with code NAPLAB35.

 Pressure Relief Test

-The Bear Elite Hybrid has an excellent level of pressure relief.
-During our tests, I felt I felt no significant level of pressure points anywhere on my body.
-The mattress is equipped with 5.0″ of comfort material.
+The Bear Elite Hybrid has an outstanding level of pressure relief.
+During our tests, I felt no pressure points on my body.
+To the contrary, I found the mattress exceedingly comfortable.

 Comfort Layer